EverWinter23/skynet/LOG.md

     self._q.put({'action': 'move', 'src_path': event.src_path,
                  'dest_path': event.dest_path})

-Whilst, the handler.py module waits for any item to be enQ'd and processes the actions, by deQing the actions only if they are successful.
-If the the required processing corresponding to an action runs into any error, the action is enQ'd again.
+Whilst, the handler.py module checks the Q for any pending actions --which have not been executed yet.

+**[DISCARDED] EnQing at the End if action unsuccessful**: This approach was discarded because it introduced bugs.
+Consider a scenario in which a file was created inside the dir being monitored and that action failed --due to conn. problems.
+And another action was enQ'd to the Q on that same file --let's assume delete action.
+If the process was to continue, it would try to delete a file which has not even been trasnferred to the remote SFTP server.
+Of course this is only one scenario out of all possible scenarios.

+**[IMPLEMENTED] Commiting only if successful:** This approach guarantees, that any action which runs into error will not be lost --because we only commit the changes to the Q when the action is successful.
+Another scenario is that the action completes, but it is not commited --due to any error b/w the line in which the action was completed and the line in which it the action was going to be commited.
+What this means is that the action will be executed twice, although it may try to delete a file which has already been deleted --we have a try and catch mechanism for that in place to guard agains that, but this approach makes sure that the actions are executed inorder.

+        # snippet from the code that makes the above approach possible
+        # NOTE:
+        #   auto_commit = False in this declaration, this ensures that
+        #   when we deQ something from the Q, the change is not committed
+        #   until and unless the action is completed.
+        self._q = Q(path='skynet_db', auto_commit=False, multithreading=True)

-NOTE: handler.py and watcher.py run independent of each other.
+NOTE: handler.py and watcher.py run independent of each other, --as threads.